cherryyui/cherryyui/README.md

 ↑↑↑↑↑  Want your own?
 Visit the last link in my last links!

--  Read my strawpage for information about me if youre nosy or wanting to be my friend!
+-  having some technical difficulties, might not have a straw for awhile.
+Whisper me if you ever want to int<3
 -  Yes, i am very awkward at first . dont take it as if I dont want to talk !